Kihumba/private-/D4+/Product Manager/README.md

 This curriculum is meant as a guide to start exploring what work you will do as a Product Manager.
 This path is not currently a Client Placement Track: instead, it is designed to allow Fellows to build experience and skills that will move them toward becoming a Product Manager in the future *through Client and Andela work*.

+## Join the Conversation

+Join the converstaion and share *ideas, projects, and resources* by joining the [Product Management Slack Channel](https://andela.slack.com/messages/product-management)!

-Please take some time to contribute to [this form](https://docs.google.com/a/andela.com/forms/d/e/1FAIpQLSeiwit-7JW3UScG9ItDX9DUZZnlCwdpo7aWruahsPKNJ_6JOA/viewform?usp=sf_link) either here or linked on any of the Curriculum Pages to let us know what outputs **you** are doing in your PM work, what resources you're using to uplevel, and what KBBs you might realize you're using.
+And please take some time to contribute to [this form](https://docs.google.com/a/andela.com/forms/d/e/1FAIpQLSeiwit-7JW3UScG9ItDX9DUZZnlCwdpo7aWruahsPKNJ_6JOA/viewform?usp=sf_link) either here or linked on any of the Curriculum Pages to let us know what outputs **you** are doing in your PM work, what resources you're using to uplevel, and what KBBs you might realize you're using.

 ![product management- output oriented curriculum](https://user-images.githubusercontent.com/5239538/26896486-ee5f4226-4b92-11e7-989a-4ffb52334bb6.png)